Transpension: The Right Adjoint to the Pi-type: Introduction and Related Work

-\subparagraph{Overview of the paper} In \cref{sec:naive}, we demonstrate in a simple setting how the transpension type resembles the suspension type from HoTT and how it allows for higher-dimensional pattern matching.
-In \cref{sec:mtt}, we give a brief overview of the typing rules of \MTT{} and introduce our notation using \emph{ticks}.\ In \cref{sec:mode-theory}, we define the mode theory on which we will instantiate MTT and highlight some important modalities.
-The instantiation of MTT is the type system we are after, but it is next to unreadable for humans, so in \cref{sec:human}, we define an informal notation that is \emph{much} less precise but more readable.
-In \cref{sec:additional-rules}, we supplement our MTT instance with a few specialized typing rules.
-In \cref{sec:structure}, we investigate the structure of the transpension type.
+In \cref{sec:ff}, we study in a simplified setting (a system called \FFsys) how the transpension type resembles the suspension type from HoTT and demonstrate how to put it in action.
+In \cref{sec:mtt}, we give a brief overview of the typing rules of \MTT{} and decorate the \MTT{} syntax with \emph{left adjoint reminders}.
+In \cref{sec:quantifiers-as-modalities-full}, we define the mode theory of \Msys{}, an instantiation of \MTT{}.
+This mode theory is extremely general and essentially contains all semantic adjoint pairs of a given domain and codomain as modalities between the corresponding modes.
+In the next two sections, we highlight a number of interesting modalities: in \cref{sec:subst} we consider modalities related to shape substitutions, and in \cref{sec:substructural} we define and study multipliers and consider modalities arising from them, including the transpension modality.
+In \cref{sec:comparison}, we pseudo-embed \FFsys{} in \Msys{} and generalize some of the results obtained for \FFsys{}.
+In \cref{sec:add}, we supplement \Msys{} with a few specialized typing rules.
+In \cref{sec:structure}, we investigate the structure of the transpension type in \Msys{}.
 In \cref{sec:recover}, we explain how to recover known internal presheaf operators.
-We conclude in \cref{sec:conclusion}.
+We conclude in \cref{sec:discussion}.